October 19, 2020ClinicWorld Day for Farmed Animals 2020

 Each year, an estimated 70 billion animals are farmed for food worldwide every year, the majority in factory farms.
 And the numbers keep rising.
 Countless aquatic animals also are caught and killed by vast trawler nets.

-World Animal Day is celebrated every year on 4 October on the feast day of Francis of Assisi the patron saint of animals, to educate humans about how their actions impact animals and to create awareness about the protection of animals.
+World Day for Farmed Animals is celebrated every year on October 2nd, the feast day of Francis of Assisi the patron saint of animals, to educate humans about how their actions impact animals and to create awareness about the protection of animals.